car insurance

 What does this mean?
 Well, if you cross the river on an F-road, and let’s say the water gets into your engine, your engine may die.
 And you may remain stuck in the water.
 And you will be paying for towing + new engine.
 How much can a new engine cost?
 Well, easily even 10 000 USD!

-A 5% Blue car discount link will save you money on your car rental and earn us a small commission at no extra cost to you. *if it doesn’t work, please copy-paste it into the private/incognito window of your browser
+A 5% Blue car discount link will save you money on your car rental and earn us a small commission at no extra cost to you. *if it doesn’t work, please copy-paste the link into a different browser or into the private/incognito window of your browser

 “So what should I do??”
 Well, either go for Lotus with water insurance (and, please, even in this case study carefully the river crossings!!) or take special caution and try to avoid bigger river crossings.
 We wrote a list of all F-roads with the size of their river crossings described (this may change in time though! always check conditions at the time of your trip).